War Trail

 The trail itself requires good physical condition, some trail riding experience is definitely a good thing.
 The group will gallop in every suitable spot, turns and small jumps also happen while galloping.
 We recommend using a helmet, especially on the first day, when riders are getting accustomed to the terrain and horses.

-Due to relatively small size of the horses, the weight of the rider is limited to 90 kg / 200 lbs.
+Due to relatively small size of the horses, the weight of the rider is limited to 80 kg / 176 lbs.

 - Accomodation in a hotel in Gjirokastra and at local hosts’ houses during the trail

-- Local guides for the entire trek
+- Local, English-speaking guides for the entire tour

-- A horse with full equipment
+- A horse with full tack and equipment

 - Tourist insurance covering high-risk sports

-- Transfer to and from Tirana (around 70 Euro) or Saranda (around 40 Euro)
+- Transfer to and from Tirana (around 90 Euro) or Saranda (around 50 Euro)

-- Optional: a tip for the guides
+- Optional: tips for guides

-- Day 1 Arrival
+- Day 1 Gjirokastër

 - Day 2 Gods of Light